bowang-lab/JSC/README.md

 ## Preprocessing with nnUNet

-nnUNetCLS relies on **nnUNet’s preprocessing pipeline** to standardize image spacing, intensity normalization, and patch extraction.
+JSC relies on **nnUNet’s preprocessing pipeline** to standardize image spacing, intensity normalization, and patch extraction.
 Preprocessing must be completed before training or inference.

 ### 1. Required Data Structure